DAVID HERRERA PERFORMANCE COMPANY

 Time: 43 minutes

-the Stranger is inspired by Herrera’s experience growing up poor in Hollywood, CA. Using the personal stories of the director and cast, “the Stranger” presents the journey of finding and defining oneself through one’s inclusion and exclusion from different communities when class, culture, and media images overlap.
-In this current episode DHPCo. reveals how a person’s position within America’s class system affects their paths of self and community identity, and the consequences those chosen paths may have.
+Using the personal stories of the director and cast as jumping off points, the Stranger presents the journey of finding and defining oneself through one’s inclusion and exclusion from different communities when class, culture, and media images overlap.
+In this current episode, DHPCo. reveals how a person’s position within America’s class system affects their paths of self and community identity, and the awards or consequences those chosen paths may have.

 Photo: Marisa Aragona